 The social studies program at FSA is designed to balance an introduction to academic content and discipline specific skills, all undertaken through the lens of our mission as a Quaker school.
 Over the course of the program, students investigate themes related to geography, history, cultural studies and anthropology, government and civics, religion, economics and resources as well as current events.
-At FSA we have designed our program to prioritize learning how to engage in social science inquiry in the belief that students study any area successfully so long as they have internalized the tools, processes and methods of the discipline.
-Students will study

-American history and world history again in high school, so our goal is not comprehensive coverage of these areas.
-Instead, our
+At FSA we have designed our program to prioritize learning how to engage in social science inquiry in the belief that students can study any area successfully so long as they have internalized the tools, processes and methods of the discipline.
+Students will study American history and world history again in high school, so our goal is not comprehensive coverage of these areas.

-American history and world history again in high school, so our goal is not comprehensive coverage of these areas.
 Instead, our classes provide strategically-defined explorations of content areas that cast into relief the processes of social studies and the role of the social scientist in performing these processes.

 Students certainly learn important and time-honored concepts that are critical to becoming intelligent and thoughtful participants in community and world affairs.
-But they engage the content while mastering tools that can be carried into a wide variety of future courses and projects along with developing the confidence and self-awareness that will allow them effective use of those tools.
+But they engage the content while building proficiency, tools that can be carried into a wide variety of future courses and projects along with developing the confidence and self-awareness that will allow them effective use of those tools.